blarosen95/Clojurious/README.md

 * Clojure is a functional language, and it's a lot of fun to write code in (according to copilot).

 #### What is *this*?
 * This project aims to create a web application with a Clojure backend, and a ClojureScript + Ember.JS frontend.
+There'll probably be a container running Tesseract too.

 #### You should be jailed
 * Yes, I know.